pyeventsourcing/eventsourcing/docs/topics/process.rst

 system with parallel pipelines means that each process application in the system can process many events at the same time.

-In the example below, there are three parallel pipelines, which gives twelve child operating system processes.
+In the example below, there are three parallel pipeline instances, which gives twelve child operating system processes.
 All the operating system processes share the same MySQL database.

 .. code:: python